Skip to main content

 11 mentions Positive Neutral Negative

 Overall, the game's replayability is considered low, with many users noting that it can be completed in under an hour and lacks new content or challenges for subsequent playthroughs.
-Players suggest that the experience is only worth revisiting after a significant time gap to forget the puzzles, and many feel the price does not justify the limited replay value.
+Players suggest that the experience is only worth revisiting after a significant time gap, as familiarity with puzzles diminishes the incentive to replay.
+Many recommend waiting for a sale due to its short length and limited replay value.

 • “Replayable for those who have only played the old version.”